Free State of Prussia: Formation

-After the adoption of the constitution, elections for the first regular state Parliament were set for 20 February 1921.
-The MSPD emerged as the strongest political force with 114 seats, followed by the Centre with 81.
-Even though the German Democratic Party (DDP) lost seats to the German People's Party (DVP), the Weimar coalition (SPD, DDP, and Centre) with a combined 224 of 428 seats still had a majority, albeit a small one, unlike in the 1920 Reichstag election, following which a minority government of the Centre, DDP and DVP was built.
+After the adoption of the Prussian constitution on 30 November 1920, an election for the first regular Prussian Landtag was set for 20 February 1921.
+The Majority Social Democrats (MSPD) finished first with 114 seats, followed by the Catholic Centre Party with 81.
+Even though the German Democratic Party (DDP) lost seats to the German People's Party (DVP), the Weimar coalition of the SPD, DDP, and Centre, with a combined total of 224 of the 428 seats, held on to the majority that it had had in the State Assembly, although by a much smaller margin.
+At the national level, the MSPD lost so many seats in the 1920 Reichstag election that it dropped out of the government, and a minority ministry of the Centre, DDP and DVP was built.